polyaxon/polyaxon/docs/templates/polyaxonfile_specification/sections.md

  * cpu: {limits: value, requests: value}
  * memory: {limits: value, requests: value}
  * gpu: {limits: value, requests: value}

-To enable a distributed run, the user can define one of the following framework:

 ### node selectors